highlando/bookdown-plus/readme.md

 Yes, you _R_ right.
 Everyone knows that `bookdown` is an excellent package for authoring books on programing languages.
 But it is only one side of the coin.
 It can do more. `bookdown` smells like a tasty cake.
 I have been waiting and waiting, but nobody cuts it for me.
 Fine.
 Now I am helping myself.
 Therefore I am developing `bookdown+`.

 `bookdown+` is an extension of `bookdown`.
-It is a collection of multiple templates, which I collected years ago on the basis of \LaTeX, and have been tailoring them so that I can work happily under the umbrella of `bookdown`. `bookdown+` shows you the other side of the coin, which helps you write academic journal articles, guitar books, chemical equations, mails, calendars, and diaries.
+It is a collection of multiple templates, which I collected years ago on the basis of \(\LaTeX\), and have been tailoring them so that I can work happily under the umbrella of `bookdown`. `bookdown+` shows you the other side of the coin, which helps you write academic journal articles, guitar books, chemical equations, mails, calendars, and diaries.

 I believe some official bookdown templates will be available in the near future, but I cannot wait.
 Can you?